CodeYourFuture/syllabus/docs/git/desktop/lesson.md

 **Session 3: SDOT analysis**

-**Session objective:** In this session, each participant will do a SDOT (Strengths, Weaknesses, Opportunities, and Threats) analysis.
+**Session objective:** In this session, each participant will do a SDOT (Strengths, Developments, Opportunities, and Threats) analysis.

 :::note Exercise (20 min)